-No matter what approach you choose, make sure to use language that will capture your reader's attention.
+No matter what approach you choose, use language that will capture your reader's attention.
 Avoid bland phrases like "in conclusion" or "as we have seen."
-Instead, try something like "Ultimately" or "As shown by the evidence."
+Instead, try "Ultimately" or "As shown by the evidence."
 A pinch of creativity goes a long way!

 There are a few things to keep in mind when writing your introduction:

 An effective introduction should be short and to the point.
 It should not include any unnecessary information or stray from the main topic of your paper.

 A hook is a brief, attention-grabbing statement that will pique your reader's interest and make them want to keep reading.
 An engaging hook can be a quote, an interesting statistic, or a rhetorical question.

 Hooks can be serious or playful, but they should always be interesting.
 Some examples of hooks include:

 After you have attracted your reader's attention with your hook, you will need to introduce the main topic of your paper.
 Make sure to give enough background information, so your reader understands what you will discuss in your essay.

 The thesis statement is the key argument of your paper.
 It should be clear and concise and state the main points you will discuss in the body of your paper.

 An effective introduction should also include an outline of the main points you will discuss in the body of your paper.
 It will give your reader an idea of what to expect in the rest of your article and help them follow along as you further develop each point in the body paragraphs.